oddkiva/sara/doc/sphinx/source/imu/gravity.rst

 Actually What Does It Measure?
 ##############################

-In this introductory section, I report my own experience as a beginner in IMU data analysis and how I came up with my own intuition.
-The accelerometer is more difficult to interpret than the gyroscope and the measurements noise make acceleration readings hard to interpret.
+In this introductory section, I write about my own experience as a beginner in IMU data analysis and how I came up with my own intuition.

-When I started analysing data from IMU data from a recorded journey by bicyle or by car, I was puzzled by what the IMU actually measures.
+The acceleration data is more difficult to interpret than the gyroscopic one and the measurement noise makes them all the more difficult to interpret.
+Analyzing for the first time IMU data recorded during a journey by bicyle or by car made me ponder what the IMU actually measures.

 Initially I thought that the acceleration recorded by the IMU would correspond to the sum of all external forces applied on the object, because of Newton's second law.
-My questions:
+I was asking myself:

 - Why do we see recorded accelerations close to the gravity vector plus some deltas?
-Is it just the gravity vector and other things or just noise?
+Are the deltas other forces or just noise?
 - If research papers write that the accelerometers measures the gravity vectors, why is the norm of recorded acceleration sometimes only about :math:`7.78` or :math:`8.4` on a car and not equal to :math:`9.81`?